act65/masters-thesis/README.md

 run `make` to build the various deliverables (html and pdf).

-Dependencies are; pandoc, pandoc-citeproc, various texlive extensions.
+Dependencies are; pandoc, pandoc-citeproc, texlive.

 ***